 How to improve education ROI

 Once you’ve successfully calculated your university ROI, you may find yourself looking at it in disappointment.
 “I thought we were earning a much bigger profit than that!” you might say.
-“How can I improve these numbers?”
+“How can I increase marketing ROI?”

 Don’t worry — you’ve got quite a few options.
 There are a variety of ways to improve education ROI, and we’ve outlined five of them below.